 New Zealand is an adrenaline junkies’ paradise.
 If you can dream it, chances are you can do it in New Zealand.

 You can jump off bridges or out of planes.
 You can roll down hills in giant, water filled balls.
 You can run off cliffs with parachutes strapped to your back.
 You can cruise down rivers narrowly missing canyon walls in a jet boat.
 Or you can go black water rafting deep below the earth’s surface.
+You can even learn to paraglide.
+By yourself.
 Really, you can do it all.

 Whatever you do, make sure you do a bungy jump